fzammetti/knowledge-base/Docker/README.md

 Note that you can do **docker logs -f \<container_name>** to follow the logs.

-## If Docker daemon is running but docker commands can't connect to it:
+## If Docker daemon is running but docker commands can't connect to it

 * If the docker group doesn't already exist, add it: **sudo groupadd docker**
 * Add the user that wants to run docker commands to it: **sudo usermod -aG docker \<username>**